 Most of the states are having limitations for the age of the applicants.
 Here they say the applicant should be at least 18 yeas old and the resident of the state they apply for.
 They further clarify the applicant should have clean criminal records.
 These three requirements can be seen in many states.

 Some states are allowing notaries from other states to do their jobs.
-Also, some states have declared English speaking and writing skills as requirements for becoming a notary.
+Also, some states have declared English speaking and writing skills as requirements.

 Is the background check compulsory?